jremington/Feather-LoRa-Networks/README.md

 https://nootropicdesign.com/projectlab/2018/10/20/lora-mesh-networking/
 ```

-# Example of Feather_TFT node in 3D printed case
+# Example of FeatherBT_TFT node in 3D printed case

 Node 1 reports this message received from node 2 at -57 dBm RSSI: